nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 └── nextflow.config
 ```

-For a detailed description of these files, see the warmup in Part 5.
+For a detailed description of these files, see the Warmup section in Part 5.

 ### 0.2.
-Create a symbolic link to the data¶
+Create a symbolic link to the data

+Just like last time, we need to set up a symlink to the data.
-Run this command from inside the projectC directory:
+To do so, run this command from inside the projectC directory:

 ```bash
 ln -s ../data data
 ```

-This creates a symbolic link called data pointing to the data directory, which allows us to avoid having to change anything to how the file paths are set up.
+This creates a symbolic link called `data` pointing to the data directory one level up.

 ### 0.3 Run the workflow using the appropriate profiles